hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/05-Simulate-data-distribution-shifts/README.md

 [//]: # ( challenge instructions )

-The `taxifare_flow` package is not ready for production.
+The `taxifare.flow` package is not ready for production.
 But before pushing it live, we want to make sure that everything works fine when running a complete lifecycle on several iterations of new incomings data.

 How can we do that ? 🤔